Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Time-Contingent Evaluation

 Following \citet{pmlr-v162-niu22a} and \citet{pmlr-v235-alfarra24a}, we evaluate on ImageNet-C~\cite{hendrycks2018benchmarking} at severity level 5, which comprises 15 corruption types across four categories (noise, blur, weather, digital) applied to the ImageNet validation set~\cite{Russakovsky2015}.
 Evaluation is \textit{episodic}, with methods reset between corruptions and batches sampled i.i.d.~within each; all methods use their supplied default hyperparameters.

 We use an ImageNet-pretrained ResNet-50~\cite{he_deep_2016} backbone with batch size 64 and evaluate on an Nvidia RTX 4080 GPU, where standard inference processes batches in $\approx 38.67$~ms. We set $\lambda = 39.9\,\text{ms}$ using a $6\sigma$ provision, targeting five-nines availability common in production systems.
+We report results on a single seed (\texttt{2025}).